ShadeRB/aimlwithritu.github.io/README.md

 syntax errors are gently sautéed into tasty code experiments.
 Is the code perfect?
 Nope.
 But it did pass the spud check. 🧪

-Last updated: May 2025 — still peeling back layers of logic, simmering fresh ideas, and mashing up concepts as needed.

 My Github is is still in progress— come back hungry for more updates!

 Last updated: May 2025 — still peeling back layers of logic, simmering fresh ideas, and mashing concepts as needed.